metalbear-co/mirrord.dev/content/docs/overview/real-world-example.md

 pass: password
 ```

-You should see a third blogpost return after the authentication is finished but if you click on it you will get a `Page Not Found`, lets fix it
+You should see a third blogpost return after the authentication is finished but if you click on it you will get a `Page Not Found` message.
+Lets fix it

 Edit `./blog/pages/blogpost/[id].tsx`